Growth Hormone Deficiency

 How is growth hormone deficiency diagnosed?

 The symptoms of growth hormone deficiency are like those of some other health conditions.
-Because of this, your child’s healthcare provider may need to look for other problems first.
-They will ask you about your child’s health history.
+Because of this, your child’s health care provider may need to look for other problems first.
+They will ask you about your child’s past health.
 Your child will have a physical exam and may have blood tests.
 The provider may advise an imaging test of the pituitary gland.
-They may also advise an X-ray of the hand (called a bone age test).
-The provider will also track your child’s growth over a period of time.
-They will likely refer your child to a specialist in hormone problems (pediatric endocrinologist).
+They may also advise an X-ray of the left hand (called a bone age test).

 How is growth hormone deficiency treated?

 The length of time each child receives the shots varies.
 Some may get shots for the rest of their lives.
 They should keep being tested to make sure the shots are still needed.
+Talk with your health care provider about possible side effects and when they should be reported.